Looking for ways how to calculate percentage decrease in Excel? Then this is the right place for you.

 - We calculated the number of rows using the Count method and assigned that value as lastRow.

-- Then, we assigned the values of column D as oldPrice and column E as newPrice starting from the 5th row.
+- We assigned the values of column D as oldPrice and column E as newPrice starting from the 5th row.

 - We looped through each row and calculated the percentage decrease between the oldPrice and the newPrice using the formula:

-- Finally, we inserted the results in column F using the Format function to display the percentage with two decimal places and a “-“ sign to indicate a decrease.
+- We inserted the results in column F using the Format function to display the percentage with two decimal places and a “-“ sign to indicate a decrease.

-- Select the Percentage_Decrease named macro and click on Run button.
+- Select the Percentage_Decrease macro and click Run.

 Read More: How do you Calculate Percentage Increase or Decrease in Excel

-Here, we have a dataset containing some values of City, State, Old Temperature and New Temperature.
-Now, we will calculate the Percentage increase or decrease in Temperature of each city.
+We have a dataset containing some data of City, State, Old Temperature, and New Temperature.
+We will calculate the percentage decrease in temperature of each city.

 4.1.
 Both Values Are Negative